ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 rockrider e-st 900 handlebars

-The stem can be adjusted for height, and the 720mm alloy handlebars ensure good control when riding off road.
+The stem can be adjusted for height, and the 720mm alloy handlebars ensure good control when riding off-road.

 Frame

-The frame has a more relaxed geometry and is made of good quality 6061 alloy with hydroformed tubes.
+The frame has a more relaxed geometry and is made of good quality 6061 alloys with hydroformed tubes.
 The battery fits very neatly in the frame, and the welds are neat.
 This bike comes with Decathlon’s lifetime warranty, so you can be confident that it’s going to stand up to the rigours of off-road riding.

 decathlon rockrider e-st 900 frame sizing

-Who is this bike aimed at?
+Who is the Rockrider E-ST900 aimed at?

 The Rockrider E-ST 900 electric mountain bike being ridden off road